-As the Company operates within the food processing sector, the decline in sales revenue in 2020 was only 5%, so there was no significant impact of the pandemic on the sale of the Company's products.
+As the Company operates within the food processing sector, there was no significant impact of the pandemic on the sale of the Company's products.
 (Note 6)

 Despite the very unfavourable circumstances caused by the spread of the COVID-19 pandemic and the impact of that crisis on global and local flows of goods, long-term strong relationships with suppliers have contributed to stable operations.
 The company managed to avoid interruptions or significant delays in production and ensured an uninterrupted supply of the market with the required products.